Livestock & Grazing

 • NDF_pct_DM: Neutral detergent fiber (% of dry matter)

-These properties are extracted from the GLEAM 3.0 supplement using data/curated/gleam_feed_mapping.csv to map between model feed items and GLEAM feed categories.
+These properties are extracted from the GLEAM 3.0 supplement using data/curated/gleam/feed_mapping.csv to map between model feed items and GLEAM feed categories.

 Feed quality categories (assigned based on nitrogen content and digestibility):